Silverado (film)

-Silverado is a 1985 American Western film that was produced and directed by Lawrence Kasdan, and written by Kasdan and his brother Mark.
+Silverado is a 1985 American Western film that was produced and directed by Lawrence Kasdan and written by Kasdan and his brother Mark.
 It stars Kevin Kline, Scott Glenn, Danny Glover, and Kevin Costner.
 The supporting cast features Brian Dennehy, Rosanna Arquette, John Cleese, Jeff Goldblum, Lynne Whitfield, and Linda Hunt.

-The film was produced by Columbia Pictures and Delphi III Productions, and distributed to theatres by Columbia, and by Sony Pictures Home Entertainment for home media.
+The film was produced by Columbia Pictures and Delphi III Productions and distributed to theatres by Columbia and by Sony Pictures Home Entertainment for home media.
 The original soundtrack, with a score composed by Bruce Broughton, was released by Geffen Records.
 On November 12, 2005, an expanded two-disc version of the score was released by the Intrada Records label.

 Silverado premiered in the United States on July 10, 1985.
 Through an 11-week run, the film was shown at 1,190 theaters at its widest release, and grossed $32,192,570 at the box office.
 Generally met with positive critical reviews, it was nominated for Best Sound and Best Original Score at the 58th Academy Awards.

 Plot

 Three armed men ambush Emmett as he sleeps in an isolated shack.
 He kills them and takes one of their horses, then sets off for the town of Turley to meet his brother, Jake, intending to visit their sister Kate in Silverado before continuing on to California.

-En route to Turley, Emmett rescues Paden, lying in the desert clad only in his long johns underwear, after being robbed and left to die.
+En route, Emmett rescues Paden, lying in the desert clad only in his long johns underwear, after being robbed and left to die.
 He lends Paden the spare horse and they arrive at a cavalry outpost, where Paden spots the man who stole his horse.
-He hurriedly buys a gun with money Emmett loans him, and the thief shoots first but Paden kills him.
+He hurriedly buys a gun with money Emmett lends him.
+The thief shoots first, but Paden kills him.
 Paden runs into Cobb, a former criminal associate, who lends him money for new clothes and offers him a job, though Paden declines.

 In Turley, Emmett and Paden encounter a wagon train of settlers with a large money box.
-They witness a Black cowboy, Mal, fight off several attackers and a racist saloon owner, and defend Mal's actions to Sheriff John Langston, who orders Mal to leave town.
+They witness a Black cowboy, Mal, fight off several attackers and a racist saloon owner.
+They defend Mal's actions to Sheriff John Langston, who orders Mal to leave town.
 Learning that Jake is to be hanged for murder the next day, Emmett intends to break him out of jail, but Paden declines to get involved.
-At the saloon, Paden kills the other man who robbed him to reclaim his hat and gun, and is placed in Jake's cell.
+At the saloon, Paden kills the other man who robbed him to reclaim his hat and gun.
+Langston arrests Paden and puts him in Jake's cell.

-The next morning, Emmett sets fire to the gallows as a diversion while Jake and Paden break out of jail.
-They escape town with the help of Mal, a crack shot, who forces Langston's posse to abandon their pursuit.
-The four men come across the settlers, whose money box has been stolen, and track the robbers to their canyon hideout.
-Recovering the money, they escort the wagon train to their destination near Silverado.
+The next morning, Emmett sets fire to the gallows as a diversion, while Jake and Paden break out of jail.
+They escape town, aided by Mal, a crack shot, who forces Langston's posse to abandon their pursuit.
+The four men encounter the settlers, whose money box has been stolen.
+After finding the hideout and recovering the money, they escort the wagon train to their destination near Silverado.
 Paden and Emmett each take an interest in Hannah, whose husband was killed, while Mal departs for his parents' farm.